 1. Check to see if the test is profiled in Mental Measurements Yearbook.

 If the test you are looking for is in Mental Measurements Yearbook, it is a commercial test that is only available if you purchase it from a company.
-You may want to look at tests that are more freely available, so please take a look at step 2.
+You may want to look at tests that are more freely available.

-PsycTests is a brand new database that features many pdf copies of tests developed by researchers.
+PsycTests features many pdf copies of tests developed by researchers.
 Can't find what you need in PsycTests?
 Please see step 3.

-PsycInfo has a feature that allows you to search for tests in the appendix of a journal article.
-Learn how to do that here.
+PsycInfo allows you to search for tests in the appendix of a journal article.
 Can't find what you need in PsycInfo?
 Move to step 4 and take a look at some of our books.

 4. Browse our book collection.

-The O''Neill Library has a number of books with tests that you can photocopy.
-If the books do not have what you need, take a look at step 4: dissertations online.
+O'Neill Library has a number of books with tests that you can photocopy.
+If the books do not have what you need, look at dissertations online.